Denk-Em/kStatistics/README.md

 cum2mom(n = 1)
 ```
 #### Argument
-n integer or vector of integers.
+n : integer or vector of integers.
 #### Value
-String
+str, the expression of the cumulant in terms of moments
 #### Examples
 ```
 cum2mom(5)